icerpc/slicec/BUILDING.md

 cargo doc --no-deps --document-private-items
 ```
 By default this will generate the documentation in `target/doc/slicec`.
-However, you can easily view the documentation after generating it:
+However, you can easily view the documentation after generating it with:
 ```
 cargo doc --no-deps --document-private-items --open
 ```